An ectopic pregnancy is when a fertilised egg implants itself outside of the womb, usually in one of the fallopian tubes.

 Chlamydia often exhibits no noticeable symptoms, so women may not know they are infected.
 However, the bacteria can cause inflammation of the fallopian tubes, which is known as salpingitis.
 Salpingitis leads to a four-fold increase in the risk of having an ectopic pregnancy.

 Having a previous history of ectopic pregnancy means you have an increased risk of having one in the future.

 Depending on the underlying factors, the risk of having another ectopic pregnancy is somewhere between 1 in 10 and 1 in 4.

 If you have ever had surgery that involved your fallopian tubes, you have an increased risk of having an ectopic pregnancy.
 Types of surgery known to increase your risk include:

 Taking medication to stimulate ovulation (the release of an egg) can increase the risk of ectopic pregnancy by around four-fold.

 The type of fertility treatment known as in-vitro fertilisation (IVF) is not always successful and can accidentally result in an ectopic pregnancy.

 This occurs in around 1 in 22 cases of IVF.

-The intrauterine device (IUD) and the intrauterine system (IUS) types of contraception are usually very effective in preventing pregnancy - estimated to be effective in around 99 out of 100 cases.
+The intrauterine device (IUD) and the intrauterine system (IUS) are very effective in preventing pregnancy - the success rate is estimated to be around 99 out of 100 cases.
 But if a pregnancy does occur when using these types of contraception, it is more likely to be an ectopic pregnancy than a normal pregnancy.

 There is also a risk that if you take emergency contraception and it fails to work, any subsequent pregnancy could be an ectopic pregnancy.